sarbbottam/spa-fm/readme.md

 - clone the repository `git clone git@github.com:sarbbottam/spa-fm.git`
 - `cd` into the cloned directory `cd spa-fm`
 - install dependencies `npm i`
-- build the implemetations `npm run build`
+- build the implementations `npm run build`
 - open index.html
 - pass `query-param` `type=hash-change` or `type=data-ref` or `type=data-ref-hash-change` to the url of the index.html, default is `hash-change` behavior.
 - make changes, reload the page